California State Coastal Conservancy

 Coastal Conservancy staff work mostly remotely; please email us for assistance.

-Please note that at this time, the Conservancy is only processing electronic invoices.
+Please note that the Conservancy is only processing electronic invoices.
 Instructions on how to submit invoices electronically can be found here.

 During this time, in lieu of accepting personal service of process, the State Coastal Conservancy commits to accepting service via a notice of acknowledgment and receipt (CCP section 415.30) if the notice and the papers being served are emailed to both: amy.roach@scc.ca.gov and jeannette.macmillan@scc.ca.gov.